Stealth1993/L1L2_Python_Projects/TubeDL_Experimental/README.md

 ## **!!!Disclaimer!!!!**

-**This Repository is exclusively for study and experimental purpose** **One should not use it for any commercial or unethical distribution purposes**
+**This Repository is exclusively for educational and experimental purpose** **One should not use it for any commercial or unethical distribution purposes**